angelomadara/cv/README.md

 ---

-## Professional Summary
+### Professional Summary

-Backend Developer with extensive experience designing and optimizing APIs, databases, and server-side applications using Node.js, PHP, Laravel, and Express.
+Full-stack Developer with extensive experience designing and optimizing APIs, databases, and server-side applications using Node.js, PHP, Laravel, and Express.
 Adept at building secure, scalable architectures, integrating cloud services (AWS, Alibaba Cloud), and supporting CI/CD pipelines.
 Strong background in DevOps, containerization with Docker, and performance tuning to ensure reliability and efficiency.

 ---

-## Skills
+### Skills

 | Category | Technologies |
 |---|---|